What’s in this article

 Verification of stakeholders’ identity and lodge declaration of beneficial ownership

-The Company Secretary will also need to obtain and maintain the records of declaration of beneficial ownership upon receiving the information from stakeholders.
+The Company Secretary will also need to obtain and maintain the records of the declaration of beneficial ownership upon receiving the information from stakeholders.

-The Companies Commission of Malaysia – Suruhanjaya Syarikat Malaysia (SSM) has gazetted for each Company Secretaries to lodge two items:
+Earlier, the Companies Commission of Malaysia – Suruhanjaya Syarikat Malaysia (SSM) has gazetted for each Company Secretaries to lodge two items:

 FAQs